t-schreibs/EuroPi/software/contrib/hocketer.md

     - Pitch/CV: CV6

 Knob 1 controls the amount of steps each voice will perform before the sequence is moved to the next voice.
 It ranges from 1 to 16 steps.
 Start by turning it fully counter-clockwise, so that only one step is performed at a time.
-Knob 2 controls the directionality of the motion between the voices, or the likelihood that Hocketer will pick the voice in that direction as the next voice.
+Knob 2 controls the directionality of the motion between the voices, or the likelihood that Hocketer will pick the voice in either direction as the next voice.
 This is easier to visualize than explain, and is easier to see when knob 1 is turned fully counter-clockwise.
 As you turn knob 2 to the left from center, watch as the progression of the voices becomes less random and more clearly leftward.
 The same is true as you turn it right of center, while at center progression of the voices is fully random.

 ## Further usage